microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgUserCalendar.md

 ```

 ### -CanShare
-True if the user has the permission to share the calendar, false otherwise.
+true if the user has the permission to share the calendar, false otherwise.
 Only the user who created the calendar can share it.
+Read-only.

 ```yaml
 Type: System.Management.Automation.SwitchParameter